mbudisic/MA533-Clarkson-F19/syllabus.md

 title: MA571 Syllabus
 description: 'Numerical Solutions to Differential Equations in Spring 2019 as taught by Marko Budišić'
 ---
+{::options toc_levels="1..2" /}

 1. TOC
-{: toc style="font-size:10pt; column-count:3; column-width: 20px; column-gap: 20px;"}
+{: toc style="font-size:10pt; column-count:3; column-width: 20px; column-gap: 20px;" }

 ## Learning Objectives

 * gain experience in analyzing numerical algorithms according to order, stability, and convergence (including proving that algorithms do/don't satisfy a criterion)
 * assessing which algorithm is a good fit for a problem at hand
-* ability to interpret and decypher descriptions of numerical algorithms for DEs in one of the three programming languages (Matlab, Python3, Julia)
+* ability to interpret and decypher descriptions of numerical algorithms for DEs in one of the three programming languages PyJuMa
 * ability to implement (code) basic numerical algorithms for a variety of DEs, and grapple with complexities/difficulties of implementation
 * ability to read and interpret research articles in numerical algorithms for DEs